-APDISCOM was directed in order dated October 1, 2021 to pay 50% amount of the outstanding invoices raised till June 30, 2021.
+Vol. 2020 and older pending octor 27 miles at the first respective for APDISCOM was directed in order dated October 1, 2021 to pay 50% amount of the outstanding invoices raised till June 30, 2021.
 APDISCOM did not comply with this order.
 Thereafter, the next appeal was heard on November 8, 2021 where APDISCOM was given three more weeks to make the said payment.
 In subsequent hearing held on December 8, 2021, the AP High Court noted that payments have been made upto May 2021 and APDISCOM had sought some more time for payment of the remaining amounts at the interim rate.
-The AP High Court had directed APDISCOM to make the payments for June 2021 by December 29, 2021 and was asked to file an affidavit with payment schedule for payments for the third and fourth quarter of 2021.
+The AP High Court had directed APDISCOM to make the payments for June 2021 by December 29, 2021 and was asked to file an affidavit with payment schedule for payment for the third and fourth quarter of 2021.
 The payments so directed by the AP High Court were received in December 2021.
 Thereafter, by its common final order dated March 15, 2022, the AP High Court allowed the appeals by AP entities and set aside the Order dated September 2e4, 2019, holding that APERC does not have the jurisdiction to entertain Original Petition (O.P.)
 No. 17 of 2018 and directing APDISCOM to pay all outstanding amounts to AP Entities within a period of 6 weeks.
 Thereafter, APDISCOM has filed an application before the AP High Court seeking extension of the period of 6 weeks granted for time for payment of all outstanding amounts.

-AP entities have total outstanding receivables of INR 1,759 as at March 31, 2022 (March 31, 2021: INR 14,167) from sale of electricity against such PPAs [including an amount of INR 153 for GBI receivable as explained in part (a) to the note], which was the subject matter of dispute

-In view of the favourable order by the AP High Court and basis legal opinions obtained by the Company, management is confident of recovery of entire outstanding amount and no adjustment is required in the Combined financial statements
+AP entities have total outstanding receivables of INR 1,759 as at March 31, 2022 (March 31, 2021: INR 1,414) from sale of electricity against such PPAs [including an amount of INR 153 for GBI receivable as explained in part (a) to the note], which was the subject matter of dispute.
+In view of the favourable order by the AP High Court and basis legal opinions obtained by the Company, management is confident of recovery of entire outstanding amount and no adjustment is required in the Combined financial statement.
+This space has been left blank intentionally

-Restricted Group Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2022 (Amounts in INR millions, unless otherwise stated)
+Restricted Group Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2023 (Amounts in INR millions, unless otherwise stated)

-45 Absolute amounts less than INR 500,000 are appearing in the Combined Financial Statements as "0" due to presentation in millions.
+$\textbf{45} \ \ Absolute \ amounts \ less \ than \ INR \ 500,000 \ are \ appearing \ in \ the \ Combined \ Financial \ Statements \ as \ "0" \ due \ to \ presentation \ in \ millions.$